Ralph Menzies: Clemency hearing and rejection

-Second competency hearing
+Second competency hearing and death

-On September 4, 2025, the Utah Attorney-General filed a motion, seeking to reduce the 60-day window to 30 days in the re-evaluation stage of Menzies's mental state, stating that the case has dragged on for 39 years and should be resolved as soon as possible to facilitate his death sentence, so as to avoid further dragging the case on with another series of hearings regarding Menzies's execution.
-Menzies's second hearing is scheduled to take place December 9–12, 2025.
+On September 4, 2025, the Utah Attorney-General filed a motion, seeking to reduce the 60-day window to 30 days in the re-evaluation stage of Menzies's mental state, stating that the case had dragged on for 39 years and should be resolved as soon as possible to facilitate his death sentence, so as to avoid further dragging the case on with another series of hearings regarding Menzies's execution.
+Menzies's second hearing was initially scheduled for December 9–12, 2025.
+However, he died of undisclosed natural causes in a local hospital on November 26, 2025, before it could take place.